MarieGarcia07/QuickSelectSet/README.md

 ## Structure

-The tool is composed of the following major classes and functions:
+The tool is composed of the following major classes:

 #### Quick Select Set